 What Is Attachment Theory?

 Insecure attachment styles (anxious, avoidant, or disorganized) are often linked to emotional challenges in adulthood.
-You might notice:
+You might notice:- Ongoing relationship struggles

 - Difficulty trusting others